Psychology Major

 Transfer Credit

-- Transfer students should request the Registrar’s Office or their class dean to send a copy of their transcript from their previous institution to the advising coordinator so that all their psychology courses can be reviewed toward the major.
-Transfer credits can be counted towards the major.
-Up to three transfer credits can be counted towards the major.
+Transfer students should request that the Registrar’s Office or their class dean send a copy of their previous institution’s transcript to Prof. Carney for review of psychology courses toward the major.
+For transfer students, a maximum of three transfer credits can be counted towards the major.

-- Students taking courses at domestic institutions can only transfer up to two credits towards the major.
+For students in the class of 2025, 2026, or 2027 taking courses at domestic institutions, up to two credits may be transferred towards the major.

 Related Programs or Certificates